Gokhale Institute of Politics and Economics: M.Sc. programmes

-GIPE offers nationally recognised two-year M.Sc. programmes in Economics, Financial Economics, Agri-Business Economics and International Business Economics & Finance.
-Students for each of these programmes are selected through a rigorous nationwide entrance exam that test their analytical, reasoning and quantitative skills.
-The courses offered at GIPE are unique in a sense that they blend crucial theories and their practical applications helping the students to get industry ready.
+GIPE offers two-year M.Sc. programmes in Economics, Financial Economics, Agri-Business Economics and International Business Economics & Finance.
 Details of the courses are as follows:

 M.Sc.
 (Economics)

-The programme is designed to develop among the students a strong, broad-based academic foundation in economic theory and its application, as well as excellent transferable skills that enhance their professional prospects in the banking, finance and business analytics sectors, corporate organizations, government and non-government establishments and regulatory agencies, national and international development agencies.

 M.Sc.
 (Financial Economics)

 The master's degree programme in Financial Economics is distinct from the conventional finance programmes, notably on account of its emphasis on the three-way linkage between macroeconomics, financial markets and financial regulations.
 Inputs in quantitative finance in the form of compulsory courses in Financial Economics, Computational Finance and Financial Engineering are important highlights of the programme.
 In addition, the programme provides for full length courses on Project Appraisal & Finance, Structural Products, M&A, and Investment Banking among others.

 M.Sc.
 (Agribusiness Economics)

 The M.Sc.
 Agribusiness Economics program prepares students for careers in the agribusiness sector, both as officers in agribusiness organizations, and as economists in agribusiness related research organizations.
 The academic content of the program has three major modules: an economics module, a management module, and an agribusiness module.
-The economics module equips students with the core economics principles as well as the advanced quantitative techniques that are the basic tools used to analyze questions of business and policy.
-The agribusiness module complements these tools with a broad grasp of the current theory, data, and issues (both business as well as policy) surrounding the agribusiness sector in India.
-The management module provides students with an overview of essential managerial skills such as accounting, finance, marketing, supply chain management, risk management, and insurance.